 This article talks about rear axles, seals and bearings.
-Not be confused with a standard hub wheel bearing that a rim and tire attach to.
-Generally speaking front wheel drive vehicles have rear hub bearings.
-Rear wheel drive vehicles with solid axles have axle bearings.
+Not to be confused with a standard hub wheel bearing that a rim and tire attach to.
+Generally speaking front wheel drive vehicles have rear sealed hub bearings. they often contain ABS wheel speed sensors and can be expensive.
+Rear wheel drive vehicles with pumpkin style differentials and solid axles have axle bearings.
+They are inexpensive but labor intensive to replace and diagnose.

-The few times that I have replaced an axle or their bearings was because of poor lubrication.
-Periodic inspection of your rear differential and checking fluid level is a good maintenance routine to get into.
-Some of the key areas that fluid can leak from would be the rear differential pinion seal as well as the axle seals.
+The few times I have replaced an axle or their bearings was because of insufficient lubrication.
+Periodic inspection of your rear differential and checking fluid level is a good maintenance routine to get into and can save you a lot of trouble as the automobile ages.
+Some of the key areas that fluid can leak from are the rear differential pinion seal as well as the axle seals.

 When axle seals begin to leak the heavy gear oil can be dispersed onto your rear brake shoes or pads and rotors or drums.
 This can reduce braking efficiency as well as create noise and possibly a burning odor.

 There are three major bearing designs used in cars and trucks.
 There is a ball type, straight roller and a tapered roller style.
-Regardless of the type that is utilized the main function is to support the vehicle's weight and allow the wheel to spin freely.
+Regardless of the type utilized the main function is to support the vehicle's weight, reduce rolling friction by allowing the wheel to spin freely.

 A visual inspection of the bearing in most cases is not possible until you slide the axle out of the differential housing.
 In some cases its obvious how the axle is held into the differential housing.
 In many Ford applications you will see bolts that hold a flange against the differential tube.

-Note that when replacement is needed that often the axle bearings are pressed onto the shaft using special equipment and holding fixtures.
+When replacement is needed, often the axle bearings are pressed onto the shaft using special equipment and holding fixtures.
 Many auto parts stores will provide this service for free if the replacement parts are purchased at the store.
 You should also replace the axle seals at the same time.
+The parts store shouldn't let you walk out the door without new seals.

 With the axles removed as described above you can perform a visual inspection of the shaft bearings and look for scoring, burn marks or even pitting or chips on the individual rollers.
 Most often when lack of lubrication causes bearing failure you can actually see heat damage in the form of bluish or purple marks on the rollers.